Quantum Body Language

 The second contains people who choose the coefficients for the first few spherical harmonics—representing the probability where on the Bloch sphere the basis of quantum measurement is chosen.
 The Markov chain describes the probability, for each square on the 3x3 grid, of which basis to measure in.

-And that is an exciting prospect.
+And that is exciting.

 Why?
 How?